ribbas/Heat-Replay/src/data/README.md

 │           └── mxm.txt; joined set
 │
+├── final; final datasets to be used in the frontend analysis │   ├── features
+│   │   ├── adj.json; indexed adjectives in the bag of words
+│   │   ├── curses.json; indexed curse words in the bag of words
+│   │   ├── nouns.json; indexed nouns in the bag of words
+│   │   ├── stopwords.json; indexed stopwords in the bag of words
+│   │   ├── syllables.json; indexed syllables for the bag of words
-├── final; final datasets to be used in the frontend analysis │   ├── adj.json; indexed adjectives in the bag of words │   ├── bow.txt; bag of words used in the musiXmatch dataset │   ├── charted.txt; tids, titles, lyrics and years of the charted songs │   ├── curses.json; indexed curse words in the bag of words │   ├── final.csv; final dataset
+│   │   └── verbs.json; indexed verbs in the bag of words
+│   ├── bow.txt; bag of words used in the musiXmatch dataset │   ├── charted.txt; tids, titles, lyrics and years of the charted songs │   ├── final.csv; final dataset
-│   ├── nouns.json; indexed nouns in the bag of words │   ├── stopwords.json; indexed stopwords in the bag of words │   ├── syllables.json; indexed syllables for the bag of words │   ├── uncharted.txt; tids, titles, lyrics and years of the uncharted songs │   └── verbs.json; indexed verbs in the bag of words │
+│   └── uncharted.txt; tids, titles, lyrics and years of the uncharted songs │
 └── transitional; transitional datasets
     ├── charted;